 This policy applies to all employees (“Covered Persons”), including, but not limited to, faculty, administrative professionals, state classified employees, student employees, volunteers, affiliates, and all other persons under the jurisdiction of the University to impose sanctions for behavior in the employment context, including agents, contractors and subcontractors.
 It is not intended to cover CSU students who are not employed by CSU (although a similar policy applies under the Student Conduct Code).

 It is the responsibility of all Covered Persons to know and apply this policy.

 DEFINITIONS USED IN THIS POLICY

-“Bullying” in the context of the workplace is repeated, harmful mistreatment by words or actions that are intended to shame, embarrass, humiliate, degrade, demean, intimidate, and/or threaten an individual or group.
+Bullying in the context of the workplace is repeated mistreatment by words or actions that are intended to shame, embarrass, humiliate, degrade, demean, intimidate, and/or threaten an individual or group.

-A person who is the target of bullying may not be the only one, or even an intended target; behavior that foreseeably places bystanders or unintended targets at risk or in fear, or causes them to feel threatened or humiliated, is within the scope of this definition.
-Bullying, as used in this policy, includes “cyber-bullying,” meaning bullying that takes place online or is perpetrated using electronic means of communication.
+A person who is a target of bullying may not be the only one, or even an intended target; behavior that foreseeably places bystanders or unintended targets at risk or in fear, or causes them to feel threatened or humiliated, is within the scope of this definition.

 - Shouting or yelling at, berating, ridiculing, or demeaning others;

-- Mocking, punishing, or putting someone down in front of others, constant unwarranted criticism, or making offensive remarks regarding a person’s known intellectual or physical attributes;
+- Mocking, ridiculing, punishing, or putting someone down in front of others, constant unwarranted criticism, or making offensive remarks regarding a person’s known intellectual or physical attributes;

 - Undermining or sabotaging the work performance of others;